bparanj/crystal/electronics/design/InductiveV-to-VIntegrator.md

 3. Applications:
    - Used in signal integration, waveform shaping, and analog computation.

----

-This experiment can be implemented in Tinkercad, where you can simulate and observe the integration behavior of the circuit by analyzing the input and output waveforms on an oscilloscope.
+you can simulate and observe the integration behavior of the circuit by analyzing the input and output waveforms on an oscilloscope.